FOREX-Dollar gains, eyes on G20, Bank of Canada

 * Canadian dollar pulls back from 9-month highs

-* Bank of Canada eyed for comments on C$ rally (Recasts after dollar jump, adds comment)
+* Bank of Canada eyed for comments on C$ rally (Updates prices, adds details and quotes)

 By Patrick Graham

-The results of the first big U.S. global bank to report, JP Morgan, showed profits falling.
+LONDON, April 13 A boost for commodity-reliant currencies from Tuesday's jump in oil prices faded in early trade in Europe on Wednesday, while the dollar was up almost half a percent against the euro and yen, hitting a one-week high against the single currency.

-On the day, oil was down more than 1 percent and the boost for commodity-reliant currencies from Tuesday's jump faded in morning trade in Europe.
-The Norwegian crown and Australian and Canadian dollars fell by 0.2-0.3 percent.
+Oil was down almost 2 percent on the day, driving roughly half percent falls in the Norwegian crown and Australian and Canadian dollars.

-Crude, however, remains well above $40 a barrel, which has allowed all three currencies to recover from long-term lows hit in January.
+It remains well above $40 a barrel, which has allowed all three to recover from long-term lows hit in January.

+This week's gains seem more to do with the prospect of producers imposing limits on output than a move away from the economic gloom that has pervaded financial markets this year and driven capital into the perceived safety of the yen.

+But some stronger data out of China and an improved tone to stock markets on Wednesday was enough to weaken both the Japanese currency and the euro.

+The dollar rose as high as $1.1343 per euro, its strongest in a week, before settling at $1.1360.
+The dollar index of its strength against a basket of currencies was up a third of a percent at 94.236.

-After the IMF's latest warning on the world economy and the potentially "severe" impact of a British vote to leave the European Union, eyes will be on G20 meetings in Washington for signs of how policymakers will proceed.
+After the IMF's latest warning on the world economy and the potentially "severe" impact of a British vote to leave the European Union, eyes will be on G20 meetings in Washington for signs of how policymakers will proceed from here.

 No change is expected in interest rates but the meeting will be watched closely for any attempt to talk the currency down.